Russel88/RCon3D/README.md

 ### Load the images

+First we need to load the images.
+Images have to be .tif files, and have to be binary, and are thus assumed to have been thresholded already.
 The example image has four channels (named "xan","pan","ste" and "mic").
 It is available here (github/Russel88/RCon3D/ExampleData.zip)

-The images have to be binary, and are assumed to have been thresholded already

 If the images have already been loaded we can use `findIMG` to load in the images.

-The path should lead to folder with a .tif for each image (with all z-stacks in one), or a folder with subfolders in which the images is split in z-stacks and channels.
+The path should lead to folder with a .tif for each image (with all z-stacks in one .tif file), or a folder with subfolders in which the images are split in z-stacks and channels.

     myimg <- loadIMG("/ExampleData",c("xan","pan","ste","mic"),split=TRUE)